serialc/AdventOfCode/README.md

 * Day 08: A grind, but not as hard as Day 14.
 * Day 14: Need to carefully work the problem out from the reverse direction.
 * Day 15: Careful, your path doesn't go only down and right.
+* Day 18: Tried to use recursion.
+That failed.
+Restarted but with a tree.
+Better but painful.

 ### Tags
 Concepts used or required to solve the challenges: